tomas3093/bird-catalog/README.md

 - new data for similar species ✓
 - add custom gallery component which can handle image loading
 - show IUCN SK codes - http://www.tichodroma.sk/pdfs/25/Demko_Tichodroma_25_2.pdf from 2014
+- comparator
+  - as default, compare species which are visually similar (similarSpecies field)

 ### Phase 4